Reading and writing data to and from a dCache instance can be

 You can connect the webdav server to your file manager and copy a file into your dCache.

-to copy a file into your dCache you will need
+To use curl to copy a file into your dCache you will need

-to set webdav.redirect.on-write=false
+to set webdav.redirect.on-write=false.

 Example: